jselbie/stunserver/resources/stunserver.md

 listening address.

 In basic mode, the default is to bind to all available adapters (INADDR_ANY).
-In full mode, the default is to bing to the first non-localhost adapter with a configured IP address.
+In full mode, the default is to bind to the first non-localhost adapter with a configured IP address.

 ____